pedwoo/SDN_network_slicing_project/README.md

 ```

 This command sends a GET request to the exposed API endpoint of the controller.
-The provided example will install a flow (with priority 1 and bandwidth of 1Kbps) on s1 that
+The provided example will install a flow (with priority 1 and bandwidth of 1Mbps) on s1 that
 will forward the packets incoming on port 4 (h1) out to port 1 (s2).
 It is to be
 noted that in order to have a two-way connection between the hosts, two flow rules must be installed.
-Additionally, if we require a two-way 4Kbps connection, we need a link
+Additionally, if we require a two-way 4Mbps connection, we need a link
-with a bandwidth of at least 8Kbps.
+with a bandwidth of at least 8Mbps.
 The reponse of the endpoint is defined as follows:

 -   _Success_:
-    - 200: Flow successfully allocated on switch {dpid} between {src_host} and {dst_host} with {bandwidth} Kbps
+    -   200: Flow successfully allocated on switch {dpid} between {src_host} and {dst_host} with {bandwidth} Mbps
 -   _Error_:
     -   401: Not enough capacity on the link
     -   404: No datapath found for switch {dpid}
     -   404: Failed to cotact RYU controller
     -   500: MAC address not found for source: {src_host}
     -   500: MAC address not found for destination: {dst_host}
     -   500: Unexpected error {error}

 ### **Add a route**